Non-Markovian quantum processes: complete framework and efficient characterisation: Open quantum processes

 We can write the total dynamics as

-where $\rho^\se_{0}$ is the initial $\setx$ state, $\{\Un\}$ are unitary maps on the $\setx$ space given by $\Un_{j:i} [\rho^\se_{i}] = U_{j:i} \rho^\se_{i} \, U^\dg_{j:i} = \rho^\se_{j}$, and $\rho^\se_k$ is the state of $\setx$ at time step $k$.
-The state of the system is obtained by tracing over the environment as $\rho^\s_k = \tre[\rho^\se_k]$.
-Equation~\eqref{eq:oqe} is the full quantum mechanical description of the joint $\setx$ evolution.
-We now formalise the relationship between the process tensor and OQE with the following two Theorems. \begin{theorem} The state of a system undergoing an open quantum evolution at any time step $k$ is given by a process tensor, which satisfies the properties {\bf (P1)--(P3)}. \end{theorem} The proof, given in Appendix~\ref{app:proof:thm:qdptopt}, constructs $\M_{k:0}$ explicitly by writing down the matrix indices for all objects in Eq.~\eqref{eq:oqe}.
-Specifically, we show that the action of the process tensor can be written as the operator-sum decomposition
+where $\rho^{SE}_{0}$ is the initial ${S\mbox{-}E}$ state, $\{\mathcal{U}\}$ are unitary maps on the ${S\mbox{-}E}$ space given by $\mathcal{U}_{j:i} [\rho^{SE}_{i}] = U_{j:i} \rho^{SE}_{i} \, U^\dagger_{j:i} = \rho^{SE}_{j}$, where $U_{j:i}U^\dagger_{j:i}=\mathbbm{1}$ and $\rho^{SE}_k$ is the state of ${S\mbox{-}E}$ at time step $k$.
+The state of the system is obtained by tracing over the environment as $\rho^{S}_k = {\rm tr}_{E}[\rho^{SE}_k]$.
+Equation~\ref{eq:oqe} is the full quantum mechanical description of the joint ${S\mbox{-}E}$ evolution.
+We now formalise the relationship between the process tensor and OQE with the following Theorem. \begin{theorem} The state of a system, undergoing an open quantum evolution, at any time step $k$ is given by contracting a choice of control operations with a process tensor satisfying the properties: \textbf{(P1)} linearity; \textbf{(P2)} complete positivity; and \textbf{(P3)} containment.
+Conversely, any process tensor is consistent with an OQE of the form of Eq.~\eqref{eq:oqe}, where the environment is simulated by $k$ ancillas of increasing dimension $d_{{A}_j}\ge d^{2 (3^j)}$. \end{theorem} The proof of the first statement, given in Appendix~\ref{app:proof:thm:qdptopt}, constructs $\mathcal{T}_{k:0}$ explicitly by writing down the matrix indices for all objects in Eq.~\eqref{eq:oqe}.
+Specifically, to prove the Theorem, we show that the action of the process tensor can be written as the operator-sum decomposition

 with the operators $\{T_l\}$ defined in Eq.~\eqref{krausform}.
-The second equality implies complete positivity (and linearity) of $\M$.
+The second equality implies complete positivity (and linearity) of $\mathcal{T}$.
 The containment property also arises naturally from our construction.

-It is not immediately obvious that the converse of Theorem~\ref{thm:qdptopt} holds.
-That is, do all operationally defined processes admit a quantum mechanical description?
-For \cptp~maps, Stinespring's dilation theorem states that this is the case~\cite{zyczkowski}, whereas here we only have Eq.~\eqref{totalmap} and properties {\bf (P1)-(P3)} as a starting point.
-We now show the that all process tensors are consistent with \emph{some} OQE, and hence can be simulated with the aid of ancillas.